Detection at a constant probability of false alarm (PVLT)

 println("act_pfa = $act_pfa")

 CFAR detection occurs when the input signal level in a cell exceeds a threshold level.
-The threshold level for each cell depends on the threshold factor and the noise power in that cell derived from the training cells.
-To keep the false alarm rate constant, the detection threshold will increase or decrease in proportion to the noise power in the training cells.
+The threshold level for each cell depends on the threshold coefficient and the noise power in that cell obtained from the training cells.
+To maintain a constant level of false alarms, the detection threshold will increase or decrease in proportion to the noise power in the training cells.
 Configure the CFAR detector to output the threshold used for each detection using the ThresholdOutputPort property.
-Let's set the mode of automatic calculation of the threshold coefficient and 200 training cells.
+We will set the automatic calculation mode for the threshold coefficient and 200 training cells.

 release!(cfar);